qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    $ git checkout -b myNewBranch
    # checkout means go to the branch
    # and -b flag creates a new branch if needed, based on current branch
-   # Let's check the list of existing branch (* indicates the current branch)
+   # Let's check the list of existing branches (* indicates the current branch)
    $ git branch
    master
    release_2.18